 An FHA 203(k) is backed by the government and is a great option for prospective buyers with less-than-perfect credit scores.
 A standard FHA 203(k) loan can be used for major remodeling projects.
 One requirement is that you hire a qualified consultant to oversee every step of the work, from the plans to the finished product.

 HomeStyle Renovation loan products are a conventional mortgage that allows buyers to finance improvements for up to 75% of the property’s as-completed value (that’s the appraised value of the home once the upgrades are completed).

 No matter what loan option you and your Mortgage Loan Originator decide upon, the Homebridge team is here to guide you through every step of the way.
 Have questions?
-As the number one 203(k) lender in the country, our team of experts have the answers!
-Follow the link below to talk with a Homebridge Mortgage Loan Originator and get all the details on renovation loans.
+Talk with a Homebridge Mortgage Loan Originator and get all the details on renovation loans.